 Gerrit Oosterhuis advises on Dutch and EU competition law as well as FDI regimes.
 He heads the Brussels office of Houthoff.
-His practice focuses on merger notifications and encompasses cartel investigation and stand-alone competition litigation.
-He also advises on complex distribution practices, joint ventures and cases concerning abuse of dominance.

-Gerrit represents clients from a wide range of sectors, including many from the food, consumer products, energy and automotive sectors.
+His practice focuses on merger notifications but also encompasses cartel investigations, distribution practices and cases concerning abuse of dominance.
+Gerrit represents clients from a wide range of sectors, including many from the food and energy industries.
 Gerrit has considerable experience with notifications of complex transactions to the competition authorities and the authorities in charge of the screening of foreign investments, as well as with the coordination of such notifications in multiple jurisdictions.
 He enjoys being hands-on and providing practical, pragmatic solutions.

-Houthoff

-Bischoffsheimlaan 15 Box 8.1 1000 Brussels Belgium Tel: +32 2 507 98 13 Email: g.oosterhuis@houthoff.com LinkedIn: www.linkedin.com/in/gerrit-oosterhuis-a585294
+Houthoff Bischoffsheimlaan 15 box 8.1 1000 Brussel Belgium Tel: +32 02 507 98 00 Email: g.oosterhuis@houthoff.com URL: www.houthoff.com